microsoft/MSLab/Scenarios/S2D and Cluster Sets/readme.md

 ## About the lab

-**Cluster Sets** is the new cloud scale-out technology in this Preview release that increases cluster node count in a single SDDC (Software-Defined Data Center) cloud by orders of magnitude.
+**Cluster Sets** is the new cloud scale-out technology [in Insider Preview release](https://blogs.windows.com/windowsexperience/2018/03/20/announcing-windows-server-vnext-ltsc-build-17623/) that increases cluster node count in a single SDDC (Software-Defined Data Center) cloud by orders of magnitude.
 A Cluster Set is a loosely-coupled grouping of multiple Failover Clusters: compute, storage or hyper-converged.
-Cluster Sets technology enables VM fluidity across member clusters within a Cluster Set and a unified storage namespace across the Cluster Set in support of VM fluidity
+Cluster Sets technology enables VM fluidity across member clusters within a Cluster Set and a unified storage namespace across the Cluster Set in support of VM fluidity.

 In following lab will be 4 clusters.
-3 Clusters contain storage (Storage Spaces Direct) and one Master cluster, that manages Cluster Set Namespace.
+3 member Clusters contain storage (Storage Spaces Direct) and one Management cluster, that manages Cluster Set Namespace.

 ## Little bit theory